Corsinvest/cv4pve-api-powershell/doc/markdown/Get-PveNodesTasksLog.md

 ```

 ### -Limit
-The amount of lines to read from the tasklog.
+The number of lines to read from the tasklog.

 ```yaml
 Type: Int32